 Miroslav Slaboshpitsky’s debut feature has been wowing critics and festival juries since it premiered in Critics’ week at Cannes a year ago, universally acclaimed as the calling card of a stunning new talent, a searing whatnot of something or other.
-Indy Datta begs to differ.
+Max Fischer begs to differ.
 Continue reading The Tribe

 Thirty years beyond the Thunderdome, George Miller has retooled and rebooted the Mad Max franchise.
 Indy Datta swigs the guzzoline.
 Continue reading Mad Max: Fury Road

 A year after Miyazaki’s swansong, the final bow of his Studio Ghibli partner Isao Takahata.
 A review by Indy Datta.